nhd36/OCR_Management/README.md

 OCR-Management is the Web Application project that allows users to put their documents and managing them on-cloud.

-- Frontend: Using JinJa + Flask, Frontend Library of Python
+**Technologies Usage:
+- Frontend: Jinja2, Flask
-- Backend: Using Flask to create API.
+- Backend: Flask, FlaskSQLAlchemy

 To run project, needs two available ports on server (Should be 5000 and 8000).